 Marine Flakes and Pellets

-Most "Marine Flake" fish foods are considered by their manufacturers to be a complete balanced diet for marine fish, containing all of the necessary proteins, carbohydrates, vitamins & minerals.
-Many saltwater aquarists use a basic "Marine Flake" as a primary fish food that they can supplement with other foods for their additional nutrients.
+Most "Marine Flake" fish foods and Marine Pellets are considered by their manufacturers to be a complete balanced diet for marine fish, containing all of the necessary proteins, carbohydrates, vitamins, and minerals.
+Many saltwater aquarists use a basic "Marine Flake" as a primary fish food that they can supplement with other foods for their added nutrients.

-Most phytoplanktons are sold as a blend of fish foods which contain essential amino and fatty acids, fiber and high levels of carotenoids.
-Most phytoplankton produced for the aquarium trade are aquacultured and naturally occurring and are of the 5 to 25-micron size, providing a broad range for filter-feeding marine invertebrates.
+Most phytoplankton are sold as a blend of fish foods that contain essential amino and fatty acids, fiber and high levels of carotenoids.
+Most phytoplankton produced for the aquarium trade are aquacultured and naturally occurring and are of the 5- to 25-micron size, providing a broad range for filter-feeding marine invertebrates.
 They are also used to supplement and fortify live foods.

 06 of 07

 Used as a fish food supplement, freeze-dried plankton is rich in proteins and lipids as well as beta-carotene, which helps to bring out the vibrant colors of marine animals.
 Ideal as a treat or supplement for all medium to large marine fish and invertebrates.